angular-schule/website-articles/blog/2020-01-everything-github/README.md

   - ng deploy
   - ng-deploy
   - angular-cli-ghpages
-  - Github
+  - GitHub
-  - Github Actions
+  - GitHub Actions
 language: en
 thumbnail: everything-github.png
 hidden: true
 ---

-**In this article we want to use several tools from the Github universe to launch a website with Angular.
+**In this article we want to use several tools from the GitHub universe to launch a website with Angular.
 We will establish a professional pipeline, including version management, continuous deployment and web hosting.
 Best of all, for public repositories, this won't cost you a single cent!**